By Manya Kaczkowski

 For a real Halloween freak-out, visit the nearby Waukesha Feargrounds, where you’ll visit the most gruesome haunted houses around, while evil witch Morgana and her terrible troop of troublemakers have their wicked way with you.

 Channel your own favorite ghost with a clairvoyant medium at Brumder Mansion, a B&B with lots of Halloween spirit(s).
-Lose yourself in mystery with "An Evening With Edgar Alan Poe," this spooky event will leave you with chills.
-Spend the night… if you dare.
+Lose yourself in suspense with murder-mystery theatrical performaces presented live on site, then spend the night… if you dare.

 Fall … In Love This Season by Visiting St. Croix Falls